stillingdesign/mikestilling.com/src/case-studies/rewatch.md

 <mark>Mike reached for what was quickly achievable and balanced between the different stakeholders: clean typography and lots of white space.
 By removing the "dark mode" first approach to the brand, everything felt a bit friendlier and easier to digest.</mark>

 For the final touches, Mike looked toward the product for direction.
 Thankfully, Rewatch's product design team is top notch.
-To increase uniformity, Mike pulled the primary color, grayscale, button stylings, and font-family from the product.
+To increase uniformity, the primary color, grayscale, button stylings, and font-family were pulled from <span class="space:nowrap">the product.</span>

 <figure class="relative w:100p mt:32 sm:mt:48 mb:64 sm:mb:56 text:center">
     <img